Forensic Speech Science

 - Dr Michael Jessen, Senior Scientist, Department of Speaker and Audio Analysis, Federal Criminal Police Office, Wiesbaden, Germany

-- COMING SOON: download authors’ preprint of Chapter 99: Forensic voice comparison (2st Ed.)
+- COMING SOON: download authors’ preprint of Morrison, Enzinger, Zhang (2017) Expert Evidence Chapter 99: Forensic speech science

 - Rose P.J.
 (2003).
 The technical comparison of forensic voice samples.
 In Freckelton I., Selby H. (Eds.), Expert Evidence (Ch.
 99).
 Sydney, Australia: Thomson.